- 1 can (15 ounces) solid-pack pumpkin

 - Whipped cream and ground cinnamon, optional

-- Meanwhile, in a small bowl, combine the brown sugar, pecans and butter.
+- For topping, combine the brown sugar, pecans and butter.
 Sprinkle over custard.
-Bake 30-35 minutes longer or until a knife inserted near the center comes out clean.
+Bake 30-35 minutes longer or until a knife inserted in the center comes out clean.
 Serve warm or chilled; top with whipped cream and cinnamon if desired.
+Store in the refrigerator.
 Yield: 4 servings.

 Reviews forPumpkin Custard